+LIP SUCKING.-This is another habit which may result in depression of the lower teeth.
+The child, by drawing the lower lip into the mouth, exerts a pressure upon the teeth, and they are forced inward to such an extent that deformity results.
+The space for the back teeth is greatly contracted, and extraction of one or more is required to make room for all the teeth in the arch.
 If the child cannot be broken of this habit in any other way, a fixture similar to a splint ought to be made and put between its teeth and lips, so as to make it impossible to draw the lips into the mouth.

-MOUTH BREATHING.-Mouth breathing also produces irregularity of the teeth.
+MOUTH BREATHING .- Mouth breathing also produces irregularity of the teeth.
 This habit, most commonly indulged during sleep, is frequently due to some nasal obstruction of the air passages.
 In these cases surgical operations are often necessary.
 Sometimes the habit is acquired when no organic trouble exists.
 The most effective way of breaking this habit is that employed by the Indian mother, who bandages the mouth of the child, and in this way forces it to breathe through the nostrils, or not to breathe at all.
 Rubber appliances, working on the same principle, are in use to-day, only they are free from the barbarous character of the Indian method; that is, they work on the principle of inducing nose breathing, by making it so difficult to breathe through the mouth that the child readily accustoms itself to breathe through its nostrils.

 CRACKING NUTS, ETC.-Teeth must not be used as nut-crackers.
 Like the bones, they are not solidified in early life.
 Even if they are, cracking nuts with them will soon result in their destruction, as they were not intended for such violent work.
 CANDIES.-Children should be advised to abstain from candies.
-I mean cheap candies; that of the best quality is harmless enough, but the cheap candies are frequently mixed with acids and arsenic, the latter being used as coloring material.
+I mean cheap candies; those of the best quality are harmless enough, but the cheap candies are frequently mixed with acids and arsenic, the latter being used as coloring material.
 We need hardly add that these foreign substances are most destructive in their action on the teeth.

 EATING.-Children should be prevented from drinking very cold water after partaking of a warm meal.
 With Americans the use of ice water is very common.
 Very often after drinking hot coffee or tea, a large quantity of cold water is drunk.
 This mixture of the warm and cold is very injurious, not only to the stomach, but also to the teeth.
 The habit should be broken in childhood, because when once formed it is difficult to overcome.
-But unless the food contains a generous supply of toothbuilding material, no amount of cleanliness or correction of bad habits will suffice to preserve the teeth.
+But unless the food contains a generous supply of tooth-building material, no amount of cleanliness or correction of bad habits will suffice to preserve the teeth.

-An eminent physician, speaking on the subject of food, says, "our pale-faced boys and girls are brought to this condition by living on butter, sugar and superfine flour.
+An eminent physician, speaking on the subject of food, says: "Our pale-faced boys and girls are brought to this condition by living on butter, sugar and superfine flour.
 To prepare these articles, the very elements that make bone and tissue are extracted."
-The child must be fed on plain, substantial food; it must not be too fat, or too rich, all pastries being avoided.
-A teaspoonful of lacto-phosphate of lime, or lime water, administered three times a day, will add greatly to the strength of the child's teeth.
+The child must be fed on plain, substantial food; it must not be too fat or too rich, all pastries being avoided.
+A teaspoonful of lactophosphate of lime, or lime water, administered three times a day, will add greatly to the strength of the child's teeth.